slaclab/usdf-embargo-deploy/README.md

 Note that changing a topic's attributes does not take effect until the bucket notification configurations are rewritten, even if they're updated with the exact same JSON.
 When modifying the notification configuration, Ceph allows additional configurations to be "stacked" on top of existing configurations.
 But to change an existing configuration, it is necessary to reset the configuration to empty (putting an empty JSON) and then create a new configuration.

+Configuration for deploying Prompt Processing and Ingest Service notifications are [here for dev](bucket-notifications/dev/rubin-pp-dev-topic.sh) and [here for prod](bucket-notifications/prod/rubin-summit-topic.sh).
+Run the commands in the shell script files from the `rubin-devl` nodes.

 # Deployment Structure